Ernest Hemingway: Nobel Prize

 In November 1956, while staying in Paris, he was reminded of trunks he had stored in the Ritz Hotel in 1928 and never retrieved.
 Upon re-claiming and opening the trunks, Hemingway discovered they were filled with notebooks and writing from his Paris years.
 Excited about the discovery, when he returned to Cuba in early 1957, he began to shape the recovered work into his memoir A Moveable Feast.
 In 1959, he ended a period of intense activity: he finished A Moveable Feast (scheduled to be released the following year); brought True at First Light to 200,000 words; added chapters to The Garden of Eden; and worked on Islands in the Stream.
 The last three were stored in a safe deposit box in Havana as he focused on the finishing touches for A Moveable Feast.
 Reynolds claims it was during this period that Hemingway slid into depression, from which he was unable to recover.

 Finca Vigía became crowded with guests and tourists, as Hemingway considered a permanent move to Idaho.
-In 1959, he bought a home overlooking the Big Wood River, outside Ketchum and left Cuba—although he apparently remained on easy terms with the Castro government, telling The New York Times he was "delighted" with Castro's overthrow of Batista.
+In 1959, he bought a home overlooking the Big Wood River, outside Ketchum and left Cuba—although he apparently remained on easy terms with the Castro government, telling The New York Times he was "delighted" with Castro's overthrow of Fulgencio Batista.
 He was in Cuba in November 1959, between returning from Pamplona and traveling west to Idaho, and in 1960, for his 61st birthday.

-In 1960, he and Mary decided to leave, after hearing the news that Castro wanted to nationalize property owned by Americans and other foreign nationals.
+After hearing that Castro wanted to nationalize property owned by Americans and other foreign nationals in 1960, he and Mary decided to leave.
 On July 25, 1960, the Hemingways left Cuba for the last time, leaving art and manuscripts in a bank vault in Havana.
 After the 1961 Bay of Pigs Invasion, Finca Vigía was expropriated by the Cuban government, complete with Hemingway's collection of about 5,000 books.